WaleedHamza/Memory-Game/README.md

 To download the game locally, using Terminal or Command Line:
 1. cd to the directory you want to copy the repo to and use this command `git clone git@github.com:WaleedHamza/Memory-Game.git`
 2. cd into the the repo and use this command  `yarn install` to install dependencies
-3. finally use this command  `yarn start` to run the aoolication.
+3. finally use this command  `yarn start` to run the application.

 Enjoy!